tethysplatform/tethys/docs/tutorials/dask/dask_delayed.rst

 4. Review Dask Delayed
 ======================

-If your tethys project does not restart on its own, you may need to do so manually by ending the server with ``ctrl+c``, and then entering the command ``tethys manage start`` again.
+If your tethys project does not restart on its own, you may need to do so manually by ending the server with ``ctrl+c``, and then entering the command ``tethys start`` again.
 Now when you navigate to your app page, you should see this:

 .. figure:: ../../images/tutorial/dask/home_with_delayed_button.png
     :width: 900px